Saturday, May 15 at 3pm 2010 was my baptism into

 Brother Olson invited a girl over from the singles ward to talk to me about the singles ward (since I'd been attending only the family ward).

-The elders played for me a video. http://www.youtube.com/mormonmessages?v=CkKblIMfmjI The video made my conviction grow more.
+http://www.youtube.com/mormonmessages?v=CkKblIMfmjI The video made my conviction grow more.
 After Elder Kane re-told the story of Joseph Smith when he was a boy and what he saw.
 When Elder Kane was done speaking he gave me a minute, and asked me how I felt and what was on my mind.
 I told him how I felt last night, and what went through my head from the time he told me I had to move to be baptized, all the way through falling asleep.

 So...